davidclin/markdown/index.md

 ---
-title: How to Set Up VPN between Cisco ASR and Cloud VPN
+title: How to Set Up VPN between __VENDOR_VPN_GATEWAY__ and Google Cloud VPN
-description: Learn how to build site-to-site IPSEC VPN between Cisco ASR and Cloud VPN.
+description: Learn how to build site-to-site IPSEC VPN between __VENDOR_VPN_GATEWAY__ and Google Cloud VPN.
-author: ashishverm
+author: David Lin , ePlus
-tags: Compute Engine, Cloud VPN, Cisco ASR
+tags: Compute Engine, Cloud VPN, __VENDOR_TAGS__
-date_published: 2017-08-25
+date_published: 2018-02-15
 ---

-This guide walks you through the process to configure the Cisco ASR 1000 for integration with the [Google Cloud VPN Services][cloud_vpn].
+This guide walks you through the process to configure the VENDOR_VPN_GATEWAY for integration with the [Google Cloud VPN Services][cloud_vpn].
 This information is provided as an example only.
 Please note that this guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec